DelphineLeconte/Repo/Ex4ter.md

     ## Multiple R-squared:  0.01605,    Adjusted R-squared:  0.01199
     ## F-statistic: 3.951 on 4 and 969 DF,  p-value: 0.003461

+#### the most efficient centrality measure in this case are degree and closeness centrality: the more connections the male examiner has, and the more frequently he is on shortest paths between other examiners, the more efficient he is in processing applications.
+NOthe that this reflects in part what we observed in the overall network, un pacticular the highest reduction in processing times with closeness centrality.
+On the other hand, having “famous” friends does not help to be efficient, on the contrary.

 ``` r
 # female
 examiner_joined_f <- examiner_joined %>%